 CCR Blames U.S. for Provoking Terrorism; Says 9/11 Should Be Treated As a Criminal Matter Rather Than a Military Matter

 CCR’s views on the political and psychological roots of anti-American terrorism were summarized in March 2002 by the organization’s president, Michael Ratner, who said: “If the U.S. government truly wants its people to be safer and wants terrorist threats to diminish, it must make fundamental changes in its foreign policies ... particularly its unqualified support for Israel, and its embargo of Iraq, its bombing of Afghanistan, and its actions in Saudi Arabia.
 [These] continue to anger people throughout the region, and to fertilize the ground where terrorists of the future will take root.”

-Ratner denounced America's “intensive bombing campaign” in Afghanistan—lamenting that thousands of refugees were being forced to flee, and citing a United Nations prediction that some 100,000 Afghani children would die as a result of U.S. “aggression.”
-He suggested that as an alternative to waging a retaliatory war—which was spawning “hate for Americans” among Middle Eastern Muslims we are creating the terrorists that will visit terror upon our children, the U.S. ought to “treat the attacks on September 11 as a crime against humanity, establish a UN tribunal, extradite the suspects, or if that fails, capture them with a UN force, and try them.”
+In denouncing America's “intensive bombing campaign” in Afghanistan, Ratner lamented that thousands of refugees were being forced to flee, and cited a United Nations prediction that some 100,000 Afghani children would die as a result of U.S. “aggression.”
+He also suggested that as an alternative to waging a retaliatory war—which was allegedly spawning “hate for Americans” among Middle Eastern Muslims—the U.S. ought to “treat the attacks on September 11 as a crime against humanity, establish a UN tribunal, extradite the suspects, or if that fails, capture them with a UN force, and try them.”